wikimedia/wikipedia-ios/README.md

 The app is primarily being developed by the Wikimedia Foundation's [Mobile Apps team](https://www.mediawiki.org/wiki/Wikimedia_Apps/Team).
 This README provides high-level guidelines for getting started with the project.
 If you have any questions, comments, or issues, the easiest way to talk to us is joining the #wikimedia-mobile channel on the freenode IRC server during Eastern and Pacific business hours.
 We'll also gladly accept any tickets filed against the [project in Phabricator](https://phabricator.wikimedia.org/project/view/782/).

 ## Building and Running
-This project requires [Xcode 7](https://itunes.apple.com/us/app/xcode/id497799835) or higher.
-The easiest way to get it is from the [App Store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12), but you can also download it from [developer.apple.com](https://developer.apple.com/) if you have an AppleID registered with an Apple developer account.
+This project requires [Xcode 7](https://itunes.apple.com/us/app/xcode/id497799835) or higher and [Carthage](#carthage) to build.
+The easiest way to get Xcode is from the [App Store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12), but you can also download it from [developer.apple.com](https://developer.apple.com/) if you have an AppleID registered with an Apple developer account.

 > Most of our dependencies are either committed directly to the repo, or not necessary for most development cases.
 However, there might be some dependencies that require additional setup, like submodules.
 To make sure they're installed and ready to go, run `make prebuild` to install any "pre-build" dependencies (like submodules).

-Once you have Xcode (and build dependencies) installed, you should be able to open `Wikipedia.xcworkspace` and run the app on the iOS Simulator (using the **Wikipedia** scheme and target).
+Once you have Xcode (and build dependencies) installed, run `make prebuild` to ensure any build dependencies (mainly Carthage) are installed and built.
+Then, you should be able to open `Wikipedia.xcworkspace` and run the app on the iOS Simulator (using the **Wikipedia** scheme and target).
 If you encounter any issues, please don't hesitate to let us know via a bug report or messaging to us on IRC.

 ## Development
 ### Architecture